 These boxes have double the thickness of ordinary boxes and fasteners to keep fragile items, like dishes and glassware, safe from damage while in transit.

 These boxes have a metal rack to hang your delicate clothes.
-Your clothes will have about two feet of hanging space to ensure they won't get dirty or wrinkled.
-You can also store a couple of shoes in there to maximize the space.
+Your clothes will have about two feet of hanging space to ensure they won’t get dirty or wrinkled.
+You can also store a couple of shoes to maximise the space.